One of the most common ingredients we all have in our pantry is the Vinegar. Where did the word Vinegar originate from? Any guesses?

 Apple cider vinegar has numerous benefits in-terms of body health, skin and hair.
 A lot of health products, skin and hair products are made of apple cider vinegar.

-Apple Cider Vinegar for Cooking
+How to Use Apple Cider Vinegar for Cooking

 The most interesting dishes would have the most interesting ingredient in it.
 And, the most interesting ingredient we are talking about is none other than our very own versatile – Apple Cider Vinegar.